KinkyMakers/Remote-MVP/README.md

 # Remote-MVP
-test of the remote firmware
+test of the remote firmware, not yet ready - and doesn't matter because hardware hasn't shipped yet